AUcogseers/CogSite/README.md

 - [x] Write instructions on page settings
 - [x] Merge the esben branch and delete esben branch
 - [x] Write a sample list in the list of everything (online courses list)

+- Rename the data frame to the library

 ## Links and possible implementations